 18.2 TCU shall direct Program Participants to comply with the policies and procedures of the Facility, including those governing the use and disclosure of protected health information under Federal law, specifically 45 CFR parts 160 and 164.
 Facility agrees to provide any training necessary to orient Program Participants to the Facility's specific policies and procedures governing use and disclosure of protected health information.
-Solely for the purpose of defining the Program Participants' role in relation to the use and disclosure of facility's work force, as that term is defined by 45 CFR 160, 103, when engaged in activities pursuant to this Agreement.
+Solely for the purpose of defining the Program Participants' role in relation to the use and disclosure of facility's protected health information, such Program Participants are defined as members of the Facility's work force, as that term is defined by 45 CFR 160, 103, when engaged in activities pursuant to this Agreement.
 However, such Program Participants are not, and shall not be considered to be employees of the Facility.